-the Medicaid agency or the operating agency (if applicable).
-Service Type:

-Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
-Service Title:

-Customized In-Home Supports
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+Service Title: Customized In-Home Supports HCBS Taxonomy: Category 1: Sub-Category 1: Category 2: Sub-Category 2: Sub-Category 3: Category 3: Service Definition (Scope): Category 4: Sub-Category 4:

-HCBS Taxonomy:

-Category 1: Sub-Category 1:

-Category 2: Sub-Category 2:

-Category 3: Sub-Category 3:

-Service Definition (Scope):

-Category 4: Sub-Category 4: